-You can order doxycycline online, from Superdrug Online Doctor.
+You can order doxycycline online for chlamydia treatment, from Superdrug Online Doctor.
 All you have to do is fill in a short questionnaire and place your order.
 You can receive your doxycycline directly at home, with a free, fast, and discreet delivery.

 To place an order, fill in a brief questionnaire.
 One of our doctors will review your order and prescribe a suitable treatment.

 Price includes standard delivery or click and collect.